 Even ambiguous or vague text like ‘Read more’ or displaying only the whole link gives the screen reader user a bad experience.
 This type of text does not convey the required or enough information to the user about what they have to do.

 Screen reader users tend to navigate from link to link.
-If there is no link on a text, or if it is ambiguous, it does not provide the user with the link’s context and where it takes them.
+If there is no link in a text, or if it is ambiguous, it does not provide the user with the link’s context and where it takes them.

 You can once again quickly fix this problem by using informative text providing minimal details about the link’s purpose or function.

 it is common for websites to have form fields for the user to fill out.
-However, there is always the chance of these form fields causing accessibility issues to individuals with visual impairments while filling the form.
+However, there is always the chance of these form fields causing accessibility issues to individuals with visual impairments while filling out the form.

 Besides, incorrectly filled forms will return with the incorrect fields with form inputs highlighted in red.
 This again poses an accessibility issue for users who cannot see the red area.
 It is instead better to explain which part of the form has the error.
 And this is possible if the screen reader can read the text.

 The solution to the problem lies in ensuring all contact forms or input fields on your website have clear, accessible labels.
 The screen reader will thus be able to read it and know what to fill in.
-Buttons should also have clear text to understand what to select upon completing the form.
+Buttons should also have a clear text to understand what to select upon completing the form.
 And if you use CAPTCHA, make sure there are audio or other accessible text alternatives for users with visual impairments.

 Some forms also have security functions wherein the page or form expires after some time.
 The problem is that visitors using assistive web technology to fill out the form may need some extra time to fill out the form.